FA25SE050-RogueLearn/RogueLearn.BMAD.Documentation/docs/prd/operational-requirements.md

 # Operational Requirements

-This document specifies the operational requirements for the QuestLearn platform, addressing a key blocker identified in the PRD checklist report.
+This document specifies the operational requirements for the RogueLearn platform, addressing a key blocker identified in the PRD checklist report.

 ## Deployment